 How to Automatically Move Emails to a Folder in Outlook

-Although there are way too many different email clients today, Outlook is still one of the most used.
-It is reliable and transparent, but it is sometimes hard to keep track of all the messages.
-This is especially true if you use Outlook as your primary or even just email client.
+Although there are a lot of different email clients available today, Outlook is still one of the more popular options.
+It is reliable and transparent, and it’s compatible with most email addresses.
+But, it is sometimes hard to keep track of all the messages.
+This is especially true if you choose to use Outlook to access all of your email accounts.

-Over time, the number of contacts can rack up and you will be left with hundreds of emails in your inbox.
+Over time, the number of emails you receive can really clutter your inbox making it nearly impossible to see the ones that are really important.
 Luckily, there is a solution.
 You can move emails to folders in Outlook and keep them neat and organized.

 Believe it or not, you can organize your Outlook emails with the click of a button.
-All you need to do is follow these instructions to set up quick steps in Outlook:
+All you need to do is follow these instructions to set up rules in Outlook:

 - Open up Outlook.

 - Click on Home in the top-left corner of the screen.
-Choose to Create New in the Quick Steps tab.
+Choose to Create Rule in the Rules dropdown menu.

-- Click on the Choose folder field and pick a preferable folder.
+- Click on the Choose folder field next to it and pick a preferable folder.

-- Click on the Choose an Action menu followed by Mark as read.
+- Click on the Choose an Action menu and select Mark as read.

-- Click on Finish to save the changes.
+- Click on Ok to save the changes.